-Many facilities employ two or more centrifugal compressors, operated in either series or parallel configurations.
+Many facilities use two or more centrifugal compressors, operated in either series or parallel configurations.
 An accurately designed surge control system that includes multiple compressors with the associated piping systems is a vital element of a facility's design and ongoing operational integrity.
 The design must ensure compressors are not subjected to damaging fast dynamic events leading to large capital costs and significant down time for operators.
-Examples of such fast dynamic events are those following emergency shutdown (ESD) of fast stop of one or all compressor units in a station.
-Typical studies are not accurate enough to capture the complex interactions leading to in onshore and offshore production facilities.
-Jordan has been with Beta Machinery Analysis (BETA) for the last 12 years, during which time he has authored and coauthored several papers.
-He was formerly responsible for BETA's Malaysia office in Kuala Lumpur.
+Examples of such fast dynamic events are those following emergency shutdown (ESD) or fast stop of one or all compressor units in a station.
+Typical studies are not accurate enough to capture the complex interactions leading to catastrophic events, especially for complicated system arrangements.

-Jordan Grose
+Jordan Grose, PEng